🎨 Website Design for Painting Companies

 Can the site handle commercial accounts like HOAs and property managers? +

 Yes.
 The commercial side gets its own page (or a clean section) with a different voice than the residential side.
 Property managers and facilities teams don't care about color consultation or before/after photos.
 They want to see your insurance limits, your project size range, your typical turnaround, and a few sector-specific projects.
-The High Gloss demo is built for painters running both, with the residential portfolio leading and a clear path into the commercial section.
-The other two demos can be tuned the same way if needed.
+For painters running both, the residential portfolio leads and there's a clear path into the commercial section.
+Every site gets tuned to how you run the business.